gnmearacaun/LXQt-Labwc/README.md

 `>=` LXQt 2.1 supports several Wayland Compositors to control the desktop.
 LXQt provides lxpanel (the bar) and lxqt-runner (the launcher).
 Theming, power management, notifications, scaling and wallpaper slideshow are configured in LXQt Settings.

 [Labwc](https://labwc.github.io/index.html) takes a no-animation approach, focusing on stacking windows well whilst rendering some window decorations (tiling is done manually with keybindings as desired).
-WM shortcuts, monitor settings and screenshots are invoked via `~/.config/labwc/*`
+WM shortcuts, monitor settings and screenshots are invoked via `~/.config/labwc/*`.

-If you didn't select LXQt initially, install:
+If you didn't select LXQt Desktop Environment initially, install:

 ```
 lxqt lxqt-config lxqt-policykit lxqt-powermanagement lxqt-wayland-session
 ```

-Grab `labwc` (& `playerctl` for media-player shortcuts) while you're at it.
+Grab `labwc` while you're at it (& `playerctl` for media-player shortcuts).

-Clone this repo.
+To clone this repo

 ```
 git clone https://github.com/gnmearacaun/LXQt-Labwc.git
 ```

-(Move the `labwc` directory into your ~/.config/ directory)
+Move the `labwc` directory into your ~/.config/ directory.
+Programs invoked from `autostart` and `rc.xml` may need to be installed separately.

 In `LXQt Settings > Session Settings > Wayland Settings > Wayland Compositor` enter `/usr/bin/labwc` into the input box.

-Logout and select `LXQt (Wayland)` in the display manager for your session.
+Logout and select `LXQt (Wayland)` in the display manager for the next session.

 ![screenshot](screenshots/2024-12-31.png)